lazorfuzz/python-hacklib/README.md

 # Attempts to login and return the HTML of the resulting page
 # Returns False if resulting page has the same URL as the login page
-# Returns False if login fails using HTML Basic Authentication
+# Returns False if login fails using HTTP Basic Authentication
 htmldata = ac.login('http://yourwebsite.com/login', 'username', 'password')

 # For form-based logins, returns HTML whether login works or not.